magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 { "type": "reconnecting" }
 ```

-The Leader will drop all existing connections from before sending the `reconnect`,
+The Leader must drop all existing connections from before sending the `reconnect`,
 and will not initiate any new connections until it receives the matching `reconnecting` from the Follower.
 The Follower must drop all previous connections before it sends the `reconnecting` response.